Badgerati/PSClass/README.md

 Get-PSClassOrder [-Path <string>]
 ```

-When run, this function will look for the `/Classes` folder at the `-Path` specified (default is current).
+When run, this function will look for the `/Classes` folder at the `-Path` specified (default is the current path).

 It will then return an array of the class/enum paths in the precise order that they should be imported: